|About this publication ...|

 People's lives matter, they should not be prejudiced by policies purporting to be solutions to policy-induced disasters.

-During the last 40 years there have been a significant developments in economic theory and policy propositions that promise to provide more effective economic solutions within a constitutional economic framework.
+During the last 40 years there have been significant developments in economic theory and policy propositions that promise to provide more effective economic solutions within a constitutional economic framework.
 This theory is known as the Real Incomes Approach to economics, also referred to as RIO-Real Incomes Objective.
 However, there has been no effective media coverage or effective economic debate on the significance of this approach.
 The Real Incomes development programme at SEEL, the Systems Engineering Economics Lab, has provided evidence to show that the three main policy approaches or KMS economics are equivalent because they are based on the Aggregate Demand Model (ADM) whereas the Real Incomes Approach is quite distinct and is based on the Production, Accessibility & Consumption (PAC) model of the economy.

 The Real Incomes approach to economics is based on the pioneering work of the British economist Hector McNeill.
 McNeill is an economist and systems engineer and graduate of Cambridge University and with post-graduate degrees from Cambridge and Stanford Universities.
 He initiated this work in 1975, at the same time as supply side economics was emerging.
 Both of these approaches were essentially a response to the failure of Keynesianism and, the then proposed monetarism, to provide robust economic solutions to slumpflation.
 McNeill's main motivation was to identify policies that avoid the significant policy-imposed prejudice on social and economic constituents.
-His work has demonstrated that KMS policies are, at best, "fair weather policies" incapable of avoiding and managing the impacts of failures in commodity and/or financial markets and that the past economic crises were, and the current crisis was, entirely predictable.
+His work initially demonstrated that KMS policies are, at best, "fair weather policies" incapable of avoiding and managing the impacts of failures in commodity and/or financial markets and that the past economic crises were, and the current crisis was, entirely predictable.
 More recently he has completed analyses which convincingly undermine the logic of monetarism, disproving the validity of the Quantity Theory of Money and replacing this with a more transparent substitute, the Real Money Theory which can be used to trace money impacts.
 He has as a result also disproven the central bank "logic" applied to date in managing inflation.
 He has also provided a transparent model showing how montarism has been increasing income disparity, long before the 1% topic arose.
 More recently it has become apparent that RIO is a policy-based equivalent to Bitcoin in its aim to terminate the debasement of the currency.
 McNeill's work on this matter started in 1975 whereas the Bitcoin concept only emerged in 2008.

 Our grandiose and iniquitous economic experimentation with the lives of people, referred to as economic policy, needs to be substituted by something that provides a stable and sustainable legacy for future generations ...